Creating a Starter Kit

 - resources/js/mootools.js

-Starter kit select module
+Starter Kit select module

-Customizing Select Modules
+Customizing Select Module Prompt Text

 Of course, you can also customize prompt text, the first 'No' skip_option text, as well as each option label, as you see fit.